golanlevin/ExperimentalCapture/README.md

 ### Computational & Expanded ███ography

-Primary Author: [Golan Levin](http://flong.com), Carnegie Mellon University<br />
+[Golan Levin](https://art.cmu.edu/people/golan-levin/) & [Nica Ross](https://www.drama.cmu.edu/people/faculty-staff/nica-ross/), Carnegie Mellon University<br />
-Curricular Materials for CMU Course 60-461/60-761/16-461<br />
+Curricular Materials for CMU Course 60-461/761, 54-461/661<br />

+> <small>
+>
-> <small>This is an interdisciplinary course in experimental media practices that arise from using devices to "capture" the world.
-We will survey state-of-the-art techniques and emerging ideas, in the industry and in academia, to capture, model, and render objects, people, places and events.
-The course evaluation will be project-based, in which students will capture a wide variety of things, and develop projects around the data they collect.
-We will cover capture techniques including motion capture, video-based capture, panoramic and multispectral imaging, depth sensors, 3D scanners, hand and eye-gaze trackers; classic and contemporary representations of face and body pose and motion; and recent progress in animation, synthesis, classification, and rehabilitation on new forms of displays.</small>
+This is an interdisciplinary studio course in expanded media practices that arise from using devices and algorithms to "capture" the world.
+We will explore experimental workflows, ranging from no-tech and low-tech to emerging and state-of-the-art techniques, in order to capture, model, and share new representations of people, objects, places and events.
+Through self-directed research projects, students will develop systems to capture a wide variety of phenomena, and creatively share the media they collect.
+We will cover a wide range of techniques and artistic practices that incorporate immersive, panoramic, high-speed, multiscopic, and multispectral imaging; depth sensors and 3D scanners; motion capture systems for gestures of the face, body, hand, and eye; computer vision and machine learning techniques for detection, tracking, recognition and classification; and other unusual, forgotten, and nascent technologies for transducing the unseen, ephemeral, and otherwise undetectable.
+>
+> </small>

 ---